Not just for tea lovers! This Peruvian tea tour illustrates agrotourism by letting us take part in the interesting process of tea production.

 Participating in this experience means that you will get the chance to visit a long-term tea plantation and learn about the leaf harvest activity and the history of this beverage.
 You’re cup of tea will never taste the same again!

 During our workshop, you can actively engage in the processing of tea and additional products, that are part of our tea recipes.
 Afterwards, you will taste a unique type of tea, whose recipe has been passed on as a family tradition through four generations.
-The family is still dedicated to this work and generously involves 60 other families, that provide the locally cultivated raw ingredients.
+The family is still dedicated to this work and generously involves 60 other families, who provide the locally cultivated raw ingredients.
 At the end of this experience, you will observe the transformation process of tea and learn all about its organoleptic characteristics.

 This experience starts at 9 am in the Tea House Cusco, and ends at around 12 am.
 It’s good to highlight the fact this Tea House is located approx. 4 hours from Cusco.
 Please have a look at the map below to see the exact location or look at our FAQs on how to get here.
 We kindly ask that you arrange your own private transportation, as this service is not provided for this particular tour.
 Thank you for your understanding.